 Under the Division Chief of Royal Army Ordnance Corps (CRAOC), Lieutenant Colonel M.F McLean, the OFPs were divisionalized into a single unit.
 The Canadian static unit was added tot he establishment of the BOD in Japan.

 In December 1951, with the peace treaty with Japan finalised, the decision was made to close the BCOF BOD in Japan, and transfer its responsibilities to 4 OCD at Pusan, which was then renamed 4 Commonwealth Ordnance Depot (4 COD).

 Captain Atkinson was promoted to Major and appointed as Second in Command HQ CRAOC.
 Early in June 1952, Lieutenant Colonel McLean was killed in a traffic accident.
 This resulted in Atkinson been promoted to Lieutenant Colonel as he assumed the role of Commonwealth Division CRAOC on 16 June 1952.
-Atkinson would relinquish the appointment of CRAOC on 6 August 1952 when Lieutenant Colonel B.B Jackson, RAOC arrived in Korea as the replacement CRAOC.
-Reverting to Major and resuming the role of 2IC Divisional CRAOC, Atkinson would handover the command of the New Zealand Ordnance elements to Captain P.W Rennison, RNZAOC and returned to New Zealand in January 1953.
-Atkinson would be awarded the MBE for his services in Korea.
+Atkinson relinquished the appointment of CRAOC on 6 August 1952 when Lieutenant Colonel B.B Jackson, RAOC arrived in Korea as the replacement CRAOC.
+Reverting to Major and resuming the role of 2IC Divisional CRAOC, Atkinson handed over the command of the New Zealand Ordnance elements to Captain P.W Rennison, RNZAOC and returned to New Zealand in January 1953.
+Atkinson was awarded the MBE for his services in Korea.

 Records indicated that there was at least two or three rotations of Ordnance Officers and Other Ranks between 1950 and 1956, including;